 This article requests funding for the planned 2010 Recertification in accordance with the NH Department of Revenue Administration Rules and NH RSA 21-J regarding assessing.
-As the Town currently funds annually a Capital Reserve Fund for the purpose of Revaluation, the cost will be removed from that Fund; making the tax impact of this article \$0.00.
-The Town is considering a statistical update (less involved than the 2005 Full Revaluation) to take into account market fluctuations in the years since that revaluation was completed.
+As the Town currently funds annually a Capital Reserve Fund for the purpose of Revaluation, the cost will be removed from that Fund.

+The Town is planning to undertake a statistical update (less involved than the 2005 Full Revaluation) to take into account market fluctuations in the years since that revaluation was completed.
+The tax impact of this appropriation is \$0.00.